Rhinovirus: Prevention

-Human rhinovirus can remain activated for up to three hours outside of a human host.
+Human rhinovirus can remain infectious for up to three hours outside of a human host.
 Once the virus is contracted, a person is most contagious within the first three days.
 Preventative measures such as regular vigorous handwashing with soap and water may aid in avoiding infection.
-Avoiding touching the mouth, eyes, and nose, the most common entry points for rhinovirus may also aid in prevention.
+Avoiding touching the mouth, eyes, and nose (the most common entry points for rhinovirus) may also assist prevention.
 Droplet precautions, which take the form of a surgical mask and gloves, are the method used in major hospitals.
+As with all respiratory pathogens once presumed to transmit via respiratory droplets, it is highly likely to be carried by the aerosols generated during routine breathing, talking, and even singing.
+In order to prevent airborne transmission, droplet precautions are insufficient, and routine airborne precautions are necessary.